mongodb/docs/source/administration/configuration.rst

 This creates a config server running on the private IP address ``10.8.0.12`` on port ``27001``.
-Make sure that there are no port conflicts, and that your config server is accessible from all of your ":option:`mongos`" and ":option:`mongod`" instances.
+Make sure that there are no port conflicts, and that your config server is accessible from all of your ":program:`mongos`" and ":program:`mongod`" instances.

-To set up shards, configure two or more :option:`mongod` instance using your :ref:`base configuration <base-config>`, adding the :setting:`shardsvr` setting:
+To set up shards, configure two or more :program:`mongod` instance using your :ref:`base configuration <base-config>`, adding the :setting:`shardsvr` setting: